-A digital camera is a hardware device that takes pictures like a regular camera, but stores the image as data instead of printing it to film.
+A digital camera is a hardware device that takes pictures like a regular camera, but stores the image as data on a memory card instead of printing it to film.
 Many digital cameras are capable of recording video in addition to taking photos.
 The picture is of a Casio QV-R62 with 6.0 Megapixel resolution, an example of a typical digital camera.

 - What are the advantages to using a digital camera?